ramaganesan/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/Readme.md

-Project is organized into different folders based on the project requirments
+Project is organized into different folders based on the project requirements

 - starter_file
   This has the starter files provided